chicolucio/chicolucio.github.io/_portfolio/2022-06-project_churn_prediction.md

 But why do customers churn? [[4](https://www.productplan.com/glossary/churn/)]

 There is no unique answer.
-However we can think of a few likely causes:
+However, we can think of a few likely causes:

 - customer no longer values the product
 - motivating factors to use the product no longer exists